Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 The difference is all in the name: one is controlled, and the other isn’t.
 Controlled intersections use traffic signals like stop signs, yield signs, or traffic lights to tell drivers exactly what to do.
 These devices dictate the right-of-way, making it clear who should stop and who has priority.
 On the other hand, uncontrolled intersections lack these devices, requiring drivers to rely on their knowledge of traffic laws to make the right decision.
 At a controlled intersection, the signs do the thinking for you.
 At an uncontrolled one, you have to assess the situation and apply the rules yourself, which demands more awareness and caution.

-Where You’ll Find Them
+Where You’re Most Likely to Find Them

 You won’t typically find uncontrolled intersections on busy city streets or highways.
 Instead, they are most often located in areas with less traffic and lower speed limits.
 Think of quiet residential neighborhoods or less-traveled rural roads here in Southwest Missouri.
 The reasoning is that with fewer cars on the road, the need for traffic signals decreases.
 However, that doesn’t make them any less dangerous.
 Familiarity can sometimes lead to carelessness, so it’s important to always treat these intersections with caution, even if they’re on a road you drive every day.
 Always slow down and be prepared to stop, just in case another driver isn’t paying attention.

-Who Has the Right-of-Way?
+Who Has the Right-of-Way at an Uncontrolled Intersection?

 Navigating an intersection without traffic signals can feel like a guessing game, but there are clear rules designed to keep everyone safe.
 Understanding right-of-way is less about claiming your turn and more about knowing when to yield to others.
 These guidelines help create a predictable flow of traffic and prevent collisions.
 When drivers follow a shared set of expectations, everyone can move through intersections more smoothly and safely.
 Let’s break down the fundamental rules for determining who should go first.